 There are many different factors which can affect cordless phone range.
 Naturally, manufacturers aren't able to test for every possible environment and set up.
 However, most of the bigger brands like Gigaset and Panasonic do perform in-depth tests on their models.
 But in certain environments or settings, obstacles have the potential to impede transmissions.
 This can lead to loss of signal strength and potentially reduced range.
 This effect is often accountable for poor performance of cordless phones and other radio devices in certain areas.

 In the case of overcoming obstacles to signal, a cordless phone which simply has a longer range, such as the BT Elements, is not quite enough to solve the signal challenges.
 However, a device does exist which is capable of not only boosting the range of a cordless phone but also potentially helping to alleviate some of the headaches caused by less-than-optimal signal environments.

 The Cordless Phone Repeater

 The principle behind the cordless phone is fairly basic: an electrical signal is picked up from the phone line, translated into a radio signal by the phones transceiver (located in the base or charger part of the cordless set up,) which is then broadcast to the phones handset which finally turns the signal into audio heard by the user.
-We can imagine the same process in reverse for how a cordless phone transmits data, and we have a working model of the operating principles of the cordless phone.
+To transmit data back from the phone, the process is simply carried out in reverse.
 With this in mind, it becomes quite easy to see how a simple device called repeater can be used to extend the range and capabilities of a cordless phone.